Women Lawyers Committee

 The Committee, in partnership with USF School of Law, has developed a JD Mentor Program for students who are members of the WLA and recent women graduates.
 If you are ready to sign up to become a Mentor, please complete the WLC/WLA JD Mentor Profile Form.

 Annual Panel, Scholarship Fundraiser and Reception

-Each year, the Committee hosts a variety of events including: CLE panel, Scholarship Reception, fundraisers and networking functions.
-In the Fall 2013, the Committee hosted a reception for John Trasvina, USF's new Dean.
+Each year, the Committee hosts a variety of events including panel discussions, a scholarship reception, fundraisers and networking functions.

-The Committee's next CLE program and fundraiser, What Women Lawyers Need to Know: Networking, Rainmaking and Eliminating Bias will be held on Wed., May 21, 2014, from 5:30 - 8 PM at Manatt Phelps & Phillips, LLP, San Francisco, CA.
+The Committee's next fundraiser and networking reception will be What Women Lawyers Need to Know: Networking, Rainmaking and Eliminating Bias on Wed., May 21, 2014, from 5:30 - 8 PM at Manatt Phelps & Phillips, LLP, One Embarcadero Ctr, 30th Floor, San Francisco, CA. Registration is required.

-For more information about the Committee's events, please contact Anita Ayers at firstname.lastname@example.org.
+For more information about the event, please contact Anita Ayers at firstname.lastname@example.org.

 Guidelines for Mentors and Mentees

 WHAT IS THE GOAL OF THE MENTOR PROGRAM?

 The goal of the WLC/WLA Mentor Program (“Mentor Program”) is to match eligible USF JD students and recent alumnae (“Mentees”) with attorneys (“Mentors”) who have expressed an interest in volunteering their time and sharing their knowledge about their experience in the legal profession.